History of the All-Ireland Senior Hurling Championship: 1941–1944

-1945 to 1948 – Four years, four champions
+1945–1948

-Five All-Ireland titles in-a-row proved beyond the great Cork team of the era, as Tipperary emerged from the wilderness to book their place in the 1945 championship decider.
+Five All-Ireland titles in-a-row proved beyond the Cork team of the era, as Tipperary emerged from the wilderness to book their place in the 1945 championship decider.
 In Leinster Kilkenny also emerged from the doldrums and provided the opposition in the final.
 Tipp raced into a stunning lead and left Kilkenny trailing by 4–3 to 0–3 at half-time.
 Three goals by ‘the Cats’ turned the tide; however, it wasn't enough as Tipperary won by 5–6 to 3–6.

 In 1946 Cork proved that the four-in-a-row team was not finished yet.
 They booked their place in the All-Ireland final for the sixth time in nine years, this time with Kilkenny providing the opposition.
 The first half was played on an even keel; however, two goals in two minutes just before half-time gave Cork a boost.
-A great solo-run goal by captain Christy Ring put ‘the Rebels’ four points ahead.
+A solo-run goal by captain Christy Ring put ‘the Rebels’ four points ahead.
 Cork ran riot in the second-half, scoring five goals and winning easily by 7–5 to 3–8.

 The Cork-Kilkenny rematch took place in the championship decider of 1947.
 The game itself is often described as the greatest All-Ireland final of them all.
 Jim Langton and Terry Leahy spearheaded the Kilkenny attack, while Mossy O'Riordan and Joe Kelly scored goals for Cork that nearly won the game.
 In the end Kilkenny won by the ‘usual point’ on a score line of 0–14 to 2–7, thus avoiding the ignominy of becoming the first team to lose three-in-a-row.

 1948 saw two new teams contest the All-Ireland final in the forms of Waterford and Dublin.
 Both sides met in the championship decider a decade previously, with Dublin taking the spoils on that occasion.
 This game was different as Waterford took a nine-point lead at half-time courtesy of goals by John Keane and Willie Galvin.
 Four more goals followed for ‘the Déise’ in the second-half, as Waterford won comfortably by 6–7 to 4–2.
 It was their first All-Ireland title ever.